NordicSemiconductor/asset-tracker-cloud-docs/docs/devices/cloud-protocol/SensorDataAndConfiguration.rst

 The messages published by the device are described in detail in the `messages JSON schema file <./messages.schema.json>`_.
 For more information, see the `messages JSON document <./message.json>`_ for an example device state.

+The neighboring cell measurement report is also not stored in the digital twin of the device but published via a separate topic because depending on the cloud platform its size can exceed the allowed size of the digital twin document.
+The neighboring cell measurement report published by the device is described in detail in the `ncellmeas JSON schema file <./ncellmeas.schema.json>`_.
+For more information, see the `ncellmeas JSON document <./ncellmeas.json>`_ for an example device state.

 .. _batch-messages:

 Batch data